 CLAIRE KEETON | Three times lucky: how I got a triple dose of AstraZeneca

-I have come a long way from taking my first jab when scientists still hoped for a vaccine that was at least 50% efficacious
+I have come a long way from taking my first jab when scientists still hoped for a vaccine that was at least 50% more effective than a placebo

 18 May 2021 - 19:52